Linaro/website/_posts/previous/2015-07-22-adding-a-new-system-service-to-android-5-tips-and-how-to.md

 The HAL object gets loaded, then, once we do have a pointer to its _open_ method, the _joffee_device_t_ structure gets filled with pointers to the HAL functions, so we can call them knowing the ‘contract’ specified by the header file _joffee.h;_

-We need of course to add this new file to the Android build system and to register the method tablet to the global JNI _OnLoad_ methods; we need then to modify _[services/core/jni/Android.mk](https://github.com/tswindell/framework_base_joffee/blob/master/services/core/jni/Android.mk)_ to add the new JNI source file and _[services/core/jni/onload.cpp](https://github.com/tswindell/framework_base_joffee/blob/master/services/core/jni/onload.cpp)_ to call the method table registration.
+We need of course to add this new file to the Android build system and to register the method tablet to the global JNI _OnLoad_ methods; we need then to modify *[services/core/jni/Android.mk](https://github.com/tswindell/framework_base_joffee/blob/master/services/core/jni/Android.mk)* to add the new JNI source file and *[services/core/jni/onload.cpp](https://github.com/tswindell/framework_base_joffee/blob/master/services/core/jni/onload.cpp)* to call the method table registration.

-* * *
+---

-**_TIP: _** The header file_ joffee.h_ should be placed in a directory known to the build system; HAL header files are usually placed in _hardware/libhardware/include/hardware_
+**_TIP: _** The header file* joffee.h* should be placed in a directory known to the build system; HAL header files are usually placed in _hardware/libhardware/include/hardware_

 We can symlink our _joffee.h_ there, or modify the build system _(services/core/jni/Android.mk)_ in order to add our _hardware/joffee/ directory_ to the inclusion path flags.

-* * *
+---

 Once we have added out JNI to the system, we can build the service layer, and have a library ready to be deployed in a running system:

-_$mmm services_
+_\$mmm services_
 ...
 _target Strip: libandroid_servers (out/target/product/jetson/obj/lib/libandroid_servers.so)_
 _Install: out/target/product/jetson/system/lib/libandroid_servers.so_